telescopeѲptics.net

 wavefront error is ~0.7 of the surface P-V

-becomes equal to the
+astigmatism: it becomes equal to the surface error multiplied

-best focus RMS error lower by nearly 20%).
+by ~1.4 factor (cylindrical form has the best focus RMS error lower nearly 20%).
 Concavity vs. convexity of the surface deformation is

 not a factor in the surface/wavefront P-V error relationship, and